Cloud physics

-Cloud physics is the study of the physical processes that lead to the formation, growth and precipitation of atmospheric clouds.
-These aerosols are found in the troposphere, stratosphere, and mesosphere, which collectively make up the greatest part of the homosphere.
-Clouds consist of microscopic droplets of liquid water (warm clouds), tiny crystals of ice (cold clouds), or both (mixed phase clouds), along with microscopic particles of dust, smoke, or other matter, known as condensation nuclei.
-Cloud droplets initially form by the condensation of water vapor onto condensation nuclei when the supersaturation of air exceeds a critical value according to Köhler theory.
-Cloud condensation nuclei are necessary for cloud droplets formation because of the Kelvin effect, which describes the change in saturation vapor pressure due to a curved surface.
-At small radii, the amount of supersaturation needed for condensation to occur is so large, that it does not happen naturally.
+Cloud physics is the study of the physical processes that lead to the formation, evolution and impacts of atmospheric clouds, including precipitation and cloud radiative effects.

+Clouds consist of particles that include liquid droplets, raindrops, ice particles made of pristine ice crystals, aggregates, graupel and hail.
+Cloud droplets can be a few micrometres in diameter, whilst graupel can be several millimetres, and hail can be larger still.
+The aggregate effect of these particles results in the properties of clouds we commonly observe, including their brightness (i.e. how they reflect or absorb sunlight), or precipitation development.
+Clouds can consist solely of liquid droplets (often called "warm" clouds) or ice particles (cold clouds), or a combination of both (mixed-phase clouds), along with microscopic particles of dust, smoke, or other matter, which can act as condensation nuclei.

+Cloud condensation nuclei (CCN) are necessary for cloud droplet formation at supersaturation values observed, allowing droplets to form as a result of the combined effects of the Kelvin effect and Raoult's law.
+The Kelvin effect describes the change in saturation vapour pressure due to a curved surface.
 Raoult's law describes how the vapor pressure is dependent on the amount of solute in a solution.
-At high concentrations, when the cloud droplets are small, the supersaturation required is smaller than without the presence of a nucleus.
+At concentrations typical of CCN, when the cloud droplets are small, the supersaturation required for condensation to occur is smaller than without the presence of a soluble (or partially soluble) CCN.
+Cloud drops can freeze to become ice crystals at temperatures as high as -5 ^{o}C if suitable ice nucleating particles (INP) are present.
+Ice particles grow at lower temperatures where the Bergeron process dominates.

-In warm clouds, larger cloud droplets fall at a higher terminal velocity; because at a given velocity, the drag force per unit of droplet weight on smaller droplets is larger than on large droplets.
-The large droplets can then collide with small droplets and combine to form even larger drops.
-When the drops become large enough that their downward velocity (relative to the surrounding air) is greater than the upward velocity (relative to the ground) of the surrounding air, the drops can fall as precipitation.
-The collision and coalescence is not as important in mixed phase clouds where the Bergeron process dominates.
+The warm-rain process involves the collision and coalescence of cloud drops of different sizes.
+Collisions can take place as a result of either different drop fall speeds or in-cloud turbulence.
+When the drops become large enough (greater than around 0.1 mm), they can fall as precipitation.
 Other important processes that form precipitation are riming, when a supercooled liquid drop collides with a solid snowflake, and aggregation, when two solid snowflakes collide and combine.

-The precise mechanics of how a cloud forms and grows is not completely understood, but scientists have developed theories explaining the structure of clouds by studying the microphysics of individual droplets.
+The precise mechanics of how a cloud forms and evolves is not completely understood, but scientists have developed theories explaining the structure of clouds by studying the microphysics of individual cloud particles.
+For example, in-situ airborne measurements have shown that ice particle concentrations can be many orders of magnitude greater than expected from pristine ice formation, so research has identified a number of potential secondary ice production (SIP) mechanisms.
 Advances in weather radar and satellite technology have also allowed the precise study of clouds on a large scale.

-History of cloud physics
+History of research

 Modern cloud physics began in the 19th century and was described in several publications.
 Otto von Guericke originated the idea that clouds were composed of water bubbles.
 In 1847 Augustus Waller used spider web to examine droplets under the microscope.
 These observations were confirmed by William Henry Dines in 1880 and Richard Assmann in 1884.